wandb/examples/pytorch-cnn-fashion/README.md

-# Sweep Tutorial

-In five minutes, you’ll have a W&B hyperparameter sweep up and running!
-Just follow along with the quick steps in this tutorial (link coming soon).
+# Run your first sweep from an existing W&B Project

-sweeps.
-I’ll work through the steps with a working example— you can open my W&B Dashboard and example code.
+If you have an existing W&B project, it’s easy to start optimizing your models with hyperparameter sweeps.
+I’ll work through the steps with a working example— you can open my [W&B Dashboard](https://app.wandb.ai/carey/pytorch-cnn-fashion) and the example code from this repo.

 1. I open my project page.
 Here are a couple of runs I’ve done already.